 Python is unarguably way-too quicker to learn.
 The syntax is more comfortable to follow for an amateur.
 But past that, you may require to make judgments on the type of framework you employ.

-So, if you compare Ruby on Rails vs Python for the learning curve, python is way ahead.
+So, if you compare Ruby on Rails vs Python for the learning curve, Python is way ahead.

 Ruby is extremely flexible as it provides varied alternatives for accomplishing the same task.
 It is a blessing to web developers.
 It’s fascinating that it may work for everyone, web developers often deviate as broadly as they can, it gets confusing and difficult.

 This does not make Python incompetent in web development.
 It has some different tricks and a super generous ecosystem.
-There is a viewpoint that Python is quicker than Ruby, which has often led teams to favour it over Ruby in Python vs Ruby on Rails race.
+There is a viewpoint that Python is quicker than Ruby, which has often led teams to favor it over Ruby in Python vs Ruby on Rails race.

 As open-source programming languages with especially dynamic communities, both Ruby and Python have strikingly intact ecosystems, with libraries showcasing the endowment of the open-source ethos.

 Anything imaginable succeeded with generously available open-source packages in both the programming languages.
 In Ruby, there is an abundant allocation of programs via RubyGems, and Python does the same using the Python Package Index (PyPI).